-Big words get thrown around a lot these days – but what do they really mean?
-Sapienship’s Wordbook casts new light on terms like Climate change, CRISPR and artificial intelligence.
+Sapienship’s Wordbook casts new light on big words like Climate change, CRISPR and artificial intelligence.

 Just for fun, we’ve also thrown our Devil’s Dictionary: satirical definitions of the same words, to delight the devious devil on everyone’s shoulder.

 A set of practices used to systemically grow plants and raise animals for human use or consumption.
 Its development, around 11,000 years ago, allowed humans to gradually abandon their previous hunter-gatherer existence and live in settled communities.
 Agriculture reduced the range of foods that humans ate, leaving them overly dependent on specific crops and grains in particular.
 With the advent of modern agronomy, agriculture has become a science based on the use of artificial fertilizers, genetic modification, and pesticides.
 This in turn has led to the loss of biodiversity, the destruction of pristine environments, the degradation of soil and the acceleration of climate change.
 At the same time, sustainable agriculture initiative across the planet aim to reverse that process and ensure a healthier future for humans and for the planet.

 Agriculture is the only correct answer to the question: “if you could go back in time to 11,000 years ago, what would you tell people to never invent?”